-We’re coming into Winter, which means your power use goes up as you turn on all the things to keep toasty warm.
+We’re coming into winter, and naturally your power use goes up as you turn on all the things to combat the cold.

-Before that happens, we thought we’d check in how you’re doing and give you some hot tips on how to save energy and smooth out your weekly bills.
+Before that happens, we're getting you prepped with some hot tips on how to save energy and make sure you're not paying more for your power than you should be.
 Think of it as a power health check (but without the cold stethoscope).

-Your power bill is made up of a number of charges from a number of companies, including generators, your local lines company, the company that provides the meter on your house, and your retailer (that’s us!).
-There’s also the Electricity Authority levy, and GST.
+Your power bill is made up of a number of charges from a number of companies including generators, your local lines company, the company that provides the meter on your house, and your retailer (that’s us!).
+There’s also the Electricity Authority levy (which is the same for everyone), and GST.

-Y’all will know that we’re all about putting you in control of your power here at Flick.
-So we thought it was worth reminding you about off-peak pricing that might be in your part of the woods.
+Y’all know that we’re all about putting you in control of your power here at Flick, so we thought it was worth reminding you about off-peak pricing that might be available in your neck of the woods.

-For example, in Christchurch the difference between peak and off-peak rates is a whopping 13.5c/kWh.
+How much is it worth?
+In Christchurch the difference between peak and off-peak rates is a whopping 13 c/kWh.
 Shifting just a little really can go a long way!
-With Flick, we pass those potential savings directly onto you - instead of a flat rate that lets us skim any cream off the top, we pass your network's pricing on with no markup whatsoever.
 You can also check in the app at anytime to find out when off-peak prices apply.
 If you're unsure about if you have time-of-use plans in your area, check out your regional pricing schedules.

-We reckon that you should be on the fairest power deal, full stop.
+We reckon all Kiwis should be on the fairest power deal, full stop.
 It shouldn’t be up to you to save energy to make a regular bill affordable.
-That said, there just isn’t a way around the fact that winter = more power use = higher bills.
-So, it’s always worthwhile having some energy savings tips up your sleeve to help you make it through with no crazy surprises.

 How energy hungry are different appliances?